 Camera settings ISO 1000, f3.5, 1/250.
 Focusing on the children running back to the parents, who are out of focus, shows a lovely moment of family connection.

 After a shoot like this, you have the added bonus of knowing that you’ve had your exercise for the day and burnt off enough calories to counteract all that sedentary editing time at the computer.

 Bad weather photography is challenging, but it can be so much fun!

-When you’re staring down the barrel of a Great British winter, if you don’t embrace the conditions, you’ll find you won’t take a photo until lambing season starts.
+When you’re staring down the barrel of a northern hemisphere winter, if you don’t embrace the conditions, you’ll find you won’t take a photo until lambing season starts.
 That’s way too long for your camera to be in hibernation!